Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 component, right?

-Like you came with the,
+Like you came with the the finance degree.

 So out of college, I was hired by,